Nader Shah: Background

 Nader belonged to the Turkoman Afshar tribe, which was one of the seven tribes (Note: The six other tribes were the Shamlu, Rumlu, Ustajlu, Takallu, Dhu'l-Qadar and Qajar.) of the Qizilbash who helped the Safavid dynasty establish their power in Iran.
 The Afshar tribe had originally lived in the Turkestan region, but during the 13th century they moved to the Azerbaijan region in northwestern Iran as a result of the expansion of the Mongol Empire.

 Nader was from the semi-nomadic Qirqlu clan of the Afshars, which lived in the Khorasan region of northeastern Iran.
 They had either settled there during the reign of the first Safavid emperor, Ismail I, or had been resettled by Shah Abbas I to fend off Uzbek attacks.
 Regardless, the Afshars' migration to Khorasan was already taking place by start of the 16th century.

-The Afshar dialect is categorized either as a dialect of the Southern Oghuz group or a dialect of the Azerbaijani.
+The Afshar dialect is categorized either as a language/dialect of the Southern Oghuz group or a dialect of the South Azerbaijani language.
 As he was growing up, he must have swiftly learned Persian, which was the language of the cities and high culture.
 However, unless he was speaking to someone who spoke only Persian, he always preferred to communicate in Turkic.
 His knowledge of Arabic is not documented, but it seems doubtful given his lack of interest in literature and theology.
 Nader is known to have acquired reading and writing skills at some point in his life, probably later on.

 Approximately three million people or more were nomadic or semi-nomadic pastoralists in Iran in the beginning of the 18th century, accounting for one-third of the country's population.
 Strong ties of kinship as well as customs of helping each other out with fights and finances kept their tribal groups united.
 Despite being partially or fully absorbed into the more urbanized Persian culture, many of them nevertheless identified culturally with the Turco-Mongol heritage that had been passed down from the era of Timur and Genghis Khan.
 The settled population was seen by the semi-nomads and nomads as inferior.
 Nader was part of this heritage, which the British academic Michael Axworthy calls "paradoxical".